Ivo-Balbaert/The_Way_to_Mojo/book/7_Structs.md

     print(myInt.value)              # => 42
 ```

-`Self` refers to the type of the struct that you're in, while `self` refers to the actual object
+`Self` refers to the type of the struct that you're in (the current type name), while `self` refers to the actual object
 The `self` argument denotes the current instance of the struct.
 It is similar to the `this` keyword used in some other languages.
 It is always the first argument, in __init__ prefixed by inout (because the current instance is about to change).
 When you make an instance, __init__ is automatically called, but you don't provide a value for self, as in line 2.